-In most cases, the certificates issued by Certum contain two qualifiers of certification policy, placed in the extension policyInformation.
-The first qualifier provides an indication of the Certification Practice Statement (ang.
+Certificates issued by Certum contain two qualifiers of certification policy, placed in the extension policyInformation.
+The first qualifier provides an indication of the Certificate Policy and Certification Practice Statement (ang.
 CPS Pointer).
 The second qualifiers - note addressed to the relying party - contains a number of notes and its contents.
 Note number clearly defines the type of certificate issued under the certification policy, and the content of notes - contains name of the commercial type certificate (see Tab.
 4).